mahsageshvadi/UncertaintyVisualization/README.md

 ## Features

-* **Color Overlay:** A customizable color map that encodes uncertainty directly on the MRI images.
-Surgeons can adjust the color scheme, overlay opacity, and threshold to focus on areas of interest without obscuring important details.
+* **Color Overlay:** Surgeons can adjust color maps to indicate different levels of registration uncertainty.
+For example, orange may indicate high uncertainty, while green indicates low uncertainty.
 * **Surgeon-Centric Visualization:** Focuses on uncertainty visualization at the tip of the surgical instrument.
 Modes include:
   * **Audio Warning:** Alerts when entering/exiting high-uncertainty regions.
-  * **Color Overlay Flicker:** Visual feedback when moving into high-uncertainty areas.
+  * **Flicker mode:** The image flickers when the instrument moves into unsafe regions.
-  * **Text Overlay:** Displays uncertainty values directly at the instrument tip.
+  * **Text Overlay:** Displays uncertainty values in millimeters  directly at the instrument tip.
-  * **Localized Color Map:** Visualizes uncertainty around the instrument tip.
+  * **Localized Color Map:** Visualizes uncertainty using a color map only around the surgical instrument's tip.
 * **Tumor-Based Visualization:** Visualizes the uncertainty at the tumor boundary using minimum and maximum offset volumes to indicate the possible extent of the tumor.
+* **Uncertainty-Based Image Filtering: MRI images are blurred, or noise is introduced in regions with high uncertainty, allowing surgeons to visually interpret the reliability of different image areas.

 ## Game for Training and Evaluation

 Surgery requires careful evaluation of new tools.
 To support this, UVisExplore includes a game-based approach that serves as both a training tool and a decision-making simulation.
-This helps surgeons understand uncertainty visualization and see its impact in a safe environment.

 ### Game Structure